 Within 15 minutes it can cause a dangerous drop in blood sugar, within 30 minutes it can cause seizures, within 24 hours it can cause severe liver damage, and without emergency veterinary care, irreversible brain trauma occurs, and the patient dies, so deadly a couple of sticks of it can kill a small dog.

 Not just ordinary gum, but sugarless gum – the kind made with Xylitol.

 Imagine coming home to finding your pooch on the floor, unresponsive or having a seizure.
 You notice he got into your sugarless gum.
 Big deal right?
 No red flags go up until the vet tells you that $1 pack of gum is going to cost you $7,000 in emergency veterinary services.

 That is what can happen to pet parents unaware of the danger lurking in that innocent looking pack of sugarless gum.
-It is so deadly that within 30 minutes a dog can die from insulin shock, if that doesn’t kill him liver failure will probably do it.
+It is so deadly that within 30 minutes a dog can die from insulin shock if that doesn’t kill him liver failure will probably do it.
 If you are fortunate enough to reach a vet in time, some dogs can be saved.
-Statistically though, the odds are not good.
-If the dog survives the poisoning, the damage done to the liver often can significantly shorten their life expectancy.
+Statistically, though, the odds are not good.
+If the dog survives the poisoning, the damage was done to the liver often can significantly shorten their life expectancy.